inside.ewu.edu

 Students will be exposed to fundamental and technical study of the law, policy, malpractice and liability regarding chemical dependency prevention and treatment practice.
 Strong focus will be on the contemporary issues of the field relative to current policy and the development of professional knowledge and skills that support ethical and effective practice.
 Application of ethics for chemical dependency clinicians.

 This course is designed to assist the Master-level Social Worker, mental health counseling student and chemical Dependency Professional Trainees (students) in obtaining the necessary skills needed to conduct an accurate substance abuse assessment/evaluation and determine appropriate level of treatment.
-Further, the student will gain an understanding of mental health diagnosis utilizing screening, assessment and diagnostic tool.
+Further, the student gains an understanding of mental health diagnosis utilizing screening, assessment and diagnostic tool.

 ADST 544.
 TREATING CO-OCCURRING DISORDERS.
 4 Credits.